bitsoex/slate/source/index.html.md

 * 0362: Invalid callback URL
 * 0363: Invalid Transaction ID (Either non-existent or does not belong to the user)
 * 0364: Password doesn't meet security requirements
+* 0365: Two factor authentication method is already enabled
+* 0366: Two factor authentication method is not enabled

 ### System Limit Errors: 04 (HTTP 400)
 * 0401: Incorrect price, below the minimum